 2. Costa Rica

 Costa Rica certainly ticks the box of being a hot holiday destination in January with average temperatures being between 23°C and 32°C across the country!
 This is one of the best times of year to visit Costa Rica as the rains of the wet season have been and gone, leaving lush landscapes and long, dry days in which to explore them.
 The Pacific side of the country is usually drier and warmer during January, with the Caribbean side still running the risk of having a few potential downpours.
+You can spend a few days by a beach resort like Manuel Antonio that has a plethora of things to do.
 January in Costa Rica also sees a number of fun festivals in which to soak up local culture such as the Fiestas de Palmares during the first half of the month as well as Fiestas de Alajuelita, Santa Cruz Fiestas and the Copa de Café.

 If you’re wondering where to go in January for sun look no further than beautiful Barbados.
 This tropical island receives temperatures of 28°C across the island, with high heat and humidity and around 9 hours of sunshine per day!
 Being a beach destination, it is also important to note that the sea temperature is a welcoming 27°C so you’ll be able to dip in and out of the clear blue waters to your heart’s content.
 Barbados offers blissful relief from the cold temperatures of Europe and North America and the delicious cuisine, laid-back atmosphere and free-flowing cocktails will make you feel as though you are continuing the holidays in style!